anandd46/Build-CICD-Pipeline/README.md

 19. **Kubernetes migration** — convert the Docker Compose file to Kubernetes manifests for EKS deployment
 20. **API versioning** and OpenAPI spec generation with Flask-RESTX

----

-## Resume Description

-**CI/CD Pipeline with GitHub Actions, Docker & AWS EC2** *(Personal Project)*

-Designed and implemented a production-style automated delivery pipeline for a Python Flask application.
-Built a 12-stage GitHub Actions workflow that runs unit tests, builds and validates a Docker image on the CI runner, then deploys to AWS EC2 over SSH with zero manual intervention.
-Provisioned cloud infrastructure using Terraform: EC2 instance, Security Group, Elastic IP, and SSH Key Pair with a user-data bootstrap script.
-Used multi-stage Docker builds with a non-root runtime user to produce minimal, security-hardened container images.
-Wrote 25 pytest unit tests covering all API endpoints with coverage reporting integrated into the CI pipeline.
-Implemented automated health checks at both the Docker layer and the pipeline layer to catch deployment failures before the workflow reports success.

----

 ## Skills Demonstrated